This post may contain affiliate links. Read the full disclosure policy here.

-Quilting, as with any profession or passion, has its own vocabulary and terminology.
+Quilting, as with any profession or passion, has its own vocabulary.
 This quilt glossary is a listing of terms, definitions, and jargon.
-If there are terms that should be included or corrections, please send a note to us using the
+If there is terminology or words that should be included or corrections needed, please send a note to us using the Contact Us page.

 Allover design: a pattern that covers the entire quilt from edge to edge with regular small units and does not have a border.

-quilts made by Amish women that reflect the group's commitment to their Christian faith and the values of simplicity and humility
+Amish quilt: quilts made by Amish women that reflect the group's commitment to their Christian faith and the values of simplicity and humility.

-Baby quilt: small quilt made to fit easily in a crib or stroller, usually with fabrics and designs appropriate for babies
+Baby quilt: small quilt made to fit easily in a crib or stroller, usually with fabrics and designs appropriate for babies.
+Good starter quilts for beginning quilters.

 Backing: a piece of cloth forming the underside of a quilt.
 May be several pieces seamed together.